I’m thrilled to take you on a shopping experience with me – introducing Shop with Us* – my website’s newest development.

 Accessories may end up in baskets or containers.
 So, where will those be?
 Use baskets to contain anything folded on shelves and small accessories.
 But you want solutions that look like they belong in the closet, not like a random selection of last-minute solutions.
 Use the same type of basket throughout the closet.
 Using baskets on shelves and niches will give your closet a uniform, elevated look.

 When choosing baskets, bins, or containers for the closet, measure the spaces where these will go to ensure the right fit.
-You must also assess the spaces to determine materials, color schemes, style, and what these will hold.
+You must also assess the areas to determine materials, color schemes, style, and what these will hold.

 Best Practices – To Hang or To Fold